yogarn/morse-code/README.md

 # morse-code
-turn string input to morse code separated with "/" (slash)
+turn string input to morse code

 ##How does this work?
 this program is working by splitting each words into character and then turn that each character into morse code.